ceres-solver/ceres-solver/docs/source/solving.rst

 .. class:: IterationSummary

    :class:`IterationSummary` describes the state of the optimizer after each iteration of the minimization.
+Note that all times are wall times.

    .. code-block:: c++